seangofus/who-charted/README.md

         return $widgetAttr;
 ```
 Inside the `setOptions()` method you need to pass it the name of the chart you want to use.
-Currently there are 6 types that are available: bar_chart, line_chart, radar_chart, polar_chart, pie_chart, and doughnut_chart.
+Currently there are 7 types that are available: bar_chart, stacked_bar_chart, line_chart, radar_chart, polar_chart, pie_chart, and doughnut_chart.
 Next you can override any of the chart's default settings using the optional `settings` array.

 Inside the `settings` array you can override any of the chart type default values using the Chart.js keys and acceptable values.
 As an example of what defaults can be overridden, take a look at the Chart.js documentation for the bar chart ... http://www.chartjs.org/docs/#bar-chart-chart-options.